rdchip/Temperature-24h-Raspberry-Pi/README.md

 # Booting Up on the W 2.8" screen display

 After verifying functionality using regular monitor is time to change to 2.8" display.
+When you switch the monitor, the resolution change.
+Before switch the monitor I recomend change the font size of the Terminal to 18.

+In the terminal go to menu Edit-->Preference-->Style, click in the font, on the bottom, change the size to 18.

+<img src="picture/font_size.png" width=950>

 From the terminal, go to the Raspberry folder and run the batch code "set_screen.sh"

-<img src="picture/font_size.png" width=950>

 ````sh
 $ ./set_screen.sh
 ````